 This bill amends the administration and enforcement of the state fire code by granting the state fire marshal the authority to hear de novo appeals of decisions made by local fire chiefs or their authorized subordinates.
 The state fire marshal is required to hold a hearing within 40 days of receiving an appeal and must issue a written decision within 30 days of the hearing's conclusion.
-The review process is not bound by formal rules of evidence, allowing the state fire marshal to consider relevant evidence beyond what was initially presented by the local fire chief.
-Additionally, any party dissatisfied with the state fire marshal's decision can appeal to the building code review board.
+The bill also allows the state fire marshal to affirm, modify, or reverse local decisions and provides a pathway for aggrieved parties to appeal to the building code review board.
+Additionally, the bill empowers the state fire marshal to approve, disapprove, or permit alternative materials, designs, and methods of construction, as well as code modifications for all municipalities.

 As Amended by the House: 153:8-a, 155-A:7